pavspatel7/pavspatel7/README.md

 - 👋 Hi, I’m @pavspatel7
 - 👀 I’m interested in ...
-Software Engineering & Web Development
+Software Engineering
-- 💞️ I’m looking to collaborate on ...
-Java, C, Python, HTML, CSS, JavaScript...
 - 📫 How to reach me ...
 Email me at pavs.network7@gmail.com